Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Concluding remarks

 Our notion of cost-benefit rationalizability is new in evolutionary game theory, but prevalent in any other areas of economics.
-The optimization principle of ``rational choice'' is so powerful to reveal the underlying preference, which in turn allows us to empirically test rationality \citep{Kitamura_Stoye_18Ecta_NonparaAnal_RandUtilModels}.
+The optimization principle of ``rational choice'' is so powerful to reveal the underlying preference, which in turn allows us to test rationality empirically (e.g. \citealt{Kitamura_Stoye_18Ecta_NonparaAnal_RandUtilModels}).
 In estimation of discrete choice models, econometricians attempt to explain empirical data with random utility models \citep{AndersonDePalmaThisse92_DiscChoice}.
-In game experiments, quantal response equilibrium has been dominant in solution concepts \citep{McKelveyPalfrey95JET_QRE}; the quantal response is regarded as optimization under idiosyncratic payoff perturbation.
-In recent development of decision theory, theorists try to rationally axiomatize behavioral distortions.\footnote{Interestingly, \citet{Natenzon_19JPE_RndmChoice_Learn} reveals complicated rational choice (Bayesian update of belief in true payoffs from observed payoffs as signals) in frogs' mating choices, which biologists regard as an evidence of irrationality (as they did not think of Bayesian learning) and a support for natural selection.} Those economists admit distortions from exact optimization but try to understand each of those distortions by revealing hidden costs, constraints and structures in decision making, and have proven usefulness of the rational-choice approach by deriving rich implications and presenting good matches with empirical data.
-Our approach shares this spirit and proves usefulness in dynamic modeling by solving a fundamental problem of finding a link between static and dynamic stability.\footnote{Recall that out static stability can be understood as monotonicity in comparative statics.
-So, our finding here can be regarded as a general proof of the classic correspondence principle in \cite{Samuelson_41_ECTA_StblEqm_CompStat_Dyn} for economic dynamics based on (possibly, bounded) rational choices.}
+In game experiments, quantal response equilibrium \citep{McKelveyPalfrey95JET_QRE} has been dominantly used as a solution concept; the quantal response is regarded as optimization under idiosyncratic payoff perturbation.
+In recent development of decision theory, theorists try to rationally axiomatize behavioral distortions (e.g. \citealt{Natenzon_19JPE_RndmChoice_Learn}).
+Those economists admit distortions from exact optimization but try to understand each of those distortions by revealing hidden costs, constraints and structures in decision making, and have proven usefulness of the rational-choice approach by deriving rich implications and presenting good matches with empirical data.
+Our approach shares this spirit and proves usefulness in dynamic modeling by solving a fundamental problem of finding a link between static and dynamic stability.